 Despite the name, star anise is a completely different spice and plant from anise.
 Star anise comes from the Illicium verum evergreen tree, native to Vietnam and Southwest China.
 You can easily recognize it by its star shape, with 6 to 8 points.
 The seeds are inside the shell, and compared to anise are a darker, amber color.

-Star anise is so common, it’s commonly used interchangeably with anise.
+Star anise is so common, that it’s commonly used interchangeably with anise.
 And yes, this means it doesn’t really matter which one you pick up, the taste will be the same.

 What is licorice ?